ringcentral/ringcentral-api-docs/docs/voice/call-routing/manual/call-forwarding.md

-# Call Forwarding and Call Flipping
+# Call Forwarding

 Call Forwarding allows incoming phone calls to be directed to another phone number.
 This is handy when recipients have multiple phone numbers and/or a physical phone at which they can be reached.

+!!! info "Call forwarding vs. call flipping"
     There are two primary ways calls are directed to other phones/numbers:

 	* **Call Forwarding** applies to incoming calls, and allows those calls to ring at one or more numbers sequentially or simultaneously.
     * **Call Flipping** applies to active calls, and allows a speaker to instantly transfer an active call to another phone or device without having to terminate the call.

 ## Phone Types